sammyd/iOS8-day-by-day-book/manuscript/03-uivisualeffects.md

     containerView.addSubview(blurEffectView)

-You can use the same autolayout dance as before to ensure that the view sizes are all correct:
+You can use the same auto layout dance as before to ensure that the view sizes are all correct:

-    // Prepare autolayout
+    // Prepare auto layout
     contentView.setTranslatesAutoresizingMaskIntoConstraints(false)
     blurEffectView.setTranslatesAutoresizingMaskIntoConstraints(false)
     vibrancyEffectView.setTranslatesAutoresizingMaskIntoConstraints(false)